-Senior Deputy Assistant Administrator: Irene Koek Deputy Assistant Administrator: Kerry Pelzman Deputy Assistant Administrator: Alma Golden

-The Office of the Assistant Administrator provides oversight to GH and leadership for the Global Health Initiative (GHI), creating support for GHI, and helping to mainstream GHI principles into all GH activities and programs.
+Office of the Assistant Administrator (AA/GH) Acting Assistant Administrator: Jennifer Adams Acting Senior Deputy Assistant Administrator: Irene Koek Acting Deputy Assistant Administrator: David Stanton Acting U.S. Global Malaria Coordinator: Irene Koek The Office of the Assistant Administrator provides oversight to GH and leadership for the Global Health Initiative (GHI), creating support for GHI, and helping to mainstream GHI principles into all GH activities and programs.
 The Office has ultimate responsibility for the quality of GH's programs and the capacity of its workforce.
 It provides leadership on the design, implementation, review, coordination, and evaluation of GH initiatives, programs, and activities.
 The Office, through the Center for Accelerating Innovation and Impact (CII), is the focal point for accelerating the introduction and scale up of innovative GH interventions.
 In addition, the Office promotes coordination between U.S. government agencies and departments providing assistance to vulnerable children in low- and middle-income countries.

-Project Listing
+Project Listing Bureau for Global Health

-This section of the Users Guide includes descriptions of three kinds of activities:
+This section of the User Guide includes descriptions of three kinds of activities:

-- 1. Contracts and cooperative agreements that have an explicit mandate to address technical needs that cut across Global Health and mission health Strategic Objectives, such as data collection, monitoring and evaluation, and communication for behavior change. - 2.
-Mechanisms to access non-direct hire technical and administrative personnel. - 3.
-Mechanisms that provide systems support, such as database management, indicator tracking, and report preparation.
+1. Contracts and cooperative agreements that have an explicit mandate to address technical needs that cut across Global Health and mission health Strategic Objectives, such as data collection, monitoring and evaluation, and communication for behavior change.

+2. Mechanisms to access non-direct hire technical and administrative personnel.

+3. Mechanisms that provide systems support, such as database management, indicator tracking, and report preparation.